iRimpo/calhacks2023/README.md

-# Cal Hacks 2023 Project
+# UC Berkeley AI Hackathon 2023

-This is our project for Cal Hacks 2023.
+This is our project for UC Berkeley AI Hackathon 2023.

 ## Authors